 Others have expressed frustration with the exclusivity of the agreement.
 The Manitoba Métis Federation and urban Indigenous non-profit organizations have critiqued the agreement because it did not include provisions for their involvement in the data sharing plan.
-198 In Winnipeg, for example, non-profit organizations provide a range of services, programs and supports for urban Indigenous populations.
+In Winnipeg, for example, non-profit organizations provide a range of services, programs and supports for urban Indigenous populations.
 The province is now investigating similar agreements with Inuit and Métis leadership.
-199
+In Inuit and Métis leadership.
+Inuit and Inuit and Métis leadership.
+In Inuit and Inuit an